-Year after year solar has been may reasons for homeowners to install solar in Los Angeles.
-L.A. is the one of the most active cities with residents installing solar because of the city’s capacity to install solar.
-In 2018, it’s not going to be about the cost because solar is the most affordable its ever been.
-What it will be about is the how solar can reduce your electricity bill and save you more money.
+Year after year there has been many reasons for homeowners to install solar in Los Angeles.
+L.A. is the one of the most active solar cities with residents installing PV because of how competitive and affordable it has become.
+In 2019, it’s not going to be about how a home can be as energy efficient as possible, and solar plays a big role in efficiency without grid reliability.
 On average, Angelinos have saved $1,500 in electric utility costs in their first year of going solar.
 That’s a positive because with utility hikes and the federal tax credit, homeowners in L.A. will recoup their cost toward a solar system within 7-9 years.
 If you’re thinking about going solar, consider these 5 reasons why.

 Los Angeles solar capacity